kirian-dev/react-quiz/README.md

     npm run dev
 ```

-The app will be running at http://localhost:5173.
+The app will be running at http://localhost:5173

+## CI/CD for Deployment
+This project uses CI/CD pipelines to automate the deployment process.
+Every push to the repository triggers the build and deployment of the application to an S3 bucket, making it available on a static website hosting.

+### The pipeline is configured to:
+- Build the project.
+- Deploy the static files (HTML, CSS, JS) to an S3 bucket for hosting.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.